-EZRALOW RETAIL PROPERTIES The Crossings at Huntington Color Samples GEA PROJECT #990766 05.08.2000 TAT Color and Materials of Common Areas Exhibit 7 COMMON AREA POLICIES : Bella Terra Specific Plan 53
+EZRALOW RETAIL PROPERTIES The Crossings at Huntington Color Samples GFA PROJECT #990766 05.08.2000 TAT COMMON AREA POLICIES Color and Materials o of Common Areas Exhibit 7 Bella Terra Specific Plan 59

 3.4.3.1 Common Area Lighting will create a strong, attractive night identity for the project.
 Selected elements will be highlighted with illumination.
 These elements are selected for their ability to enhance the dimension and add character to the building architecture, to promote the appropriate degree of prestige to the project, as well as to provide a safe and secure environment for visitors and merchants.